I-2-9-1.Reopening and Revising Determinations and Decisions - General

-When an ALJ decision becomes final and binding (see HALLEX I-2-8-5), and the ALJ has jurisdiction over the issue (see HALLEX I-2-9-5), an ALJ will consider whether the conditions and timeframes for reopening an otherwise final action are present (see subsection A above).
+When an ALJ decision becomes final and binding (see HALLEX I-2-8-5), and the ALJ has jurisdiction over the issue (see HALLEX I-2-9-5), the ALJ will consider the conditions and timeframes for reopening the decision.
+(See A above.)

-The claimant may expressly request reopening or may submit information that implies a request for reopening.
+A claimant may expressly request reopening or may submit information that implies a request for reopening.
 See HALLEX I-2-9-10.
-Additionally, an ALJ will consider reopening and revising an otherwise final action on his or her own initiative when:
+Additionally, an ALJ will consider reopening and revising an otherwise final determination or decision on his or her own initiative when:

 The ALJ is considering a subsequent application and reopening may apply to a prior determination or decision; or

 The ALJ receives additional information after issuing a decision that shows reopening and revising his or her own decision is appropriate.

 An ALJ must reopen a determination or decision if the conditions and timeframes for reopening are met (as explained in HALLEX I-2-9-30, I-2-9-40, and I-2-9-60), the ALJ has jurisdiction over the issue, and the facts and evidence of the particular case warrant reopening.